progit/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--If you clone a Subversion repository that has `svn:ignore` properties set anywhere, you’ll likely want to set corresponding `.gitignore` files so you don’t accidentally commit files that you shouldn’t. `git svn` has two commands to help with this issue.
 The first is `git svn create-ignore`, which automatically creates corresponding `.gitignore` files for you so your next commit can include them.-->

 Wenn Du ein Subversion-Repository klonst, das irgendwo `svn:ignore` Eigenschaften definiert hat, wirst Du die `.gitignore`-Dateien wahrscheinlich entsprechend setzen, damit Du nicht aus Versehen Dateien committest, bei denen Du das besser nicht tun solltest. `git svn` kennt zwei Befehle, um Dir bei diesem Problem zu helfen.
-Der erste ist `git svn create-ignore`, der automatisch entsprechende `.gitignore`-Dateien für Dich anlegt, so dass Dein nächster Commit diese beinhalten kann.
+Der erste ist `git svn create-ignore`, der automatisch entsprechende `.gitignore`-Dateien für Dich anlegt, sodass Dein nächster Commit diese beinhalten kann.

 <!--The second command is `git svn show-ignore`, which prints to stdout the lines you need to put in a `.gitignore` file so you can redirect the output into your project exclude file:-->